UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week01/lecture01.md

  * Canvas: https://canvas.illinois.edu/courses/21951 - where the grades and assignments will be posted

- * Course webpage: https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2022/ OR https://uiuc-ischool-dataviz.github.io/is445_oauoag_fall2022/ - where lecture slides, notebooks, data & general course info will live.
+ * Course webpage: https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2022/  - where lecture slides, notebooks, data & general course info will live.

  * Slack: https://is445fall2022.slack.com - the best place to ask questions in the `#general` channel